jnodes/shenbury-ai/METADAO-ICO-SUBMISSION.md

 The founder(s) will transfer the following intellectual properties to the project's entity:
 - Domain names: shenbury.com, shenbury.ai, shenbury.org
-- Software: Dynasty X AI Protocol, AgentDB, ReasoningBank
+- Software: Shenbury AI Protocol, AgentDB, ReasoningBank
 - Social media accounts: @shenbury on Twitter, Facebook, LinkedIn
 - All future developments and improvements to the core technology